Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Introduction

 \section{Introduction}

-Agentic AI is moving from prototypes to production, driving demand for tool-using agents that are not only capable but also efficient enough for low-latency and on-device deployment~\cite{belcak2025small}.
-Smaller language models (SLMs) are increasingly recognized as the practical foundation for such systems~\cite{sharma2025small}.
-However, for SLMs to fulfill this role, they must exhibit \textit{robustness}, the ability to handle the inevitable execution errors that arise in dynamic, multi-turn tool-use environments~\cite{patilberkeley}.
+Tool-using agents are increasingly moving beyond static text prediction toward interactive decision-making grounded in environment feedback.
+A growing body of work argues that the next wave of capability gains will come not from scaling human-curated data alone, but from \textit{experience}---data generated by agents interacting with their environments~\cite{silver2025welcome}.
+Multi-turn tool use is already an instance of this transition: the agent acts via tool calls, observes execution results, and must adapt to changing state and error signals across turns.
+For such agents to be deployed reliably, especially at smaller scales suitable for low-latency and on-device settings~\cite{belcak2025small, sharma2025small}, they must exhibit \textit{robustness}---the ability to recover from the execution errors that inevitably arise in dynamic, multi-turn environments~\cite{patilberkeley}.

 This robustness requirement exposes a critical gap.
 In practice, APIs return errors, parameters become invalid, and system states change unexpectedly; a robust agent must interpret such feedback, diagnose the fault, and self-correct~\cite{yao2022react, shinn2023reflexion}.
-Yet as shown in Figure~\ref{fig:recovery_rates}, smaller models exhibit a pronounced deficiency in this error recovery capability (defined as success rate conditioned on at least one prior execution error).
-On the BFCL v4 Multi-Turn benchmark~\cite{patilberkeley}, Claude Sonnet 4 achieves recovery rates exceeding 50\%, while Qwen3-8B averages only around 20\% across the four evaluation subsets.
-Figure~\ref{fig:failure_pattern} illustrates a representative failure mode: upon receiving an error (e.g., \texttt{StateConflict}), the model fails to diagnose the root cause and instead hallucinates invalid parameters (e.g., a non-existent \texttt{force} argument), entering a repetitive loop until the conversation collapses.
-Bridging this robustness gap is essential for enabling smaller models to serve as reliable foundations for agentic systems.
+Yet as shown in Figure~\ref{fig:recovery_rates}, smaller models exhibit a pronounced deficiency in \textit{error recovery}---the probability of eventual success conditioned on at least one prior execution error.
+On BFCL v4 Multi-Turn~\cite{patilberkeley}, Claude Sonnet 4 exceeds 50\% recovery while Qwen3-8B averages only around 20\%.
+Figure~\ref{fig:failure_pattern} illustrates the typical failure mode---hallucinated retries that loop until the conversation collapses.